 When I was growing up, these hot dogs cost 2,50 CZK and I used to have them for lunch (as a treat!) when I was studying at Charles University nearby.
 The Czech style hot dogs are probably not at the top of ‘balanced diet’ choices, but for the memories they bring, they are well worth it!

-There are quite a few independent coffee places, including first republic themed coffee place (Kavarna Slagr) that serves great breakfasts (go up the hill from the tram stop) or Cofee Source – one of the first Prague’s independent coffee companies that started to import and roast their own coffee beans after 1989 (go down the hill from the tram stop)
+There are quite a few independent coffee places, including first republic themed coffee place (Kavarna Slagr) that serves one of the many great breakfasts in Prague (go up the hill from the tram stop) or Cofee Source – one of the first Prague’s independent coffee companies that started to import and roast their own coffee beans after 1989 (go down the hill from the tram stop)